rsds143/homebrew-rsds/README.md

 # homebrew-rsds

-is the catch all homebrew repository for all of my projects, this is what will exist longer term
+This is the catch all homebrew repository for all of my projects, this is what will exist longer term and the other ones are deprecated.